 To focus on storage performance, we use six artificial workloads: "random or mixed" crossed with "small, uniform, or large."
 A random workload has zero probability of local access or sequential access; request starting locations are uniformly distributed across the storage capacity.
 A mixed workload has 30% probability of "local" access (within 500 LBNs of the previous request) and 20% probability of sequential access.
-A small workload is composed of 8-sector (4 KB) requests, a large workload uses 256-sector (128 KB) requests, and a uniform workload has uniformly distributed request sizes in intervals of 2 KB over the range [2 KB, 130 KB].
-Therefore a "mixed large" workload has some sequential and local accesses, and is composed of 128 KB requests.
-All workloads are made up of 2,000 requests, of which 67% are reads.
-This size was chosen to prevent the RAM cache from paging to overflow storage.
+A small workload is composed of 8-sector (4KB) requests, a large workload uses 256-sector (128KB) requests, and a uniform workload has uniformly distributed request sizes in intervals of 2KB over the range [2KB, 130KB].
+Therefore, a "mixed large" workload has some sequential and local accesses and is composed of 128KB requests.
+All workloads are made up of 1,000 I/O requests, of which 67% are reads.